OpenSourceDevelop/canfd.comp/README.md

 # CAN-FD HAL Component for LinuxCNC

-The `MCP2518.comp` module enables communication with CAN-FD (Controller Area Network - Flexible Data-Rate) devices in a LinuxCNC environment.
+The `canfd.comp` module enables communication with CAN-FD (Controller Area Network - Flexible Data-Rate) devices in a LinuxCNC environment.
 It uses the Linux SocketCAN interface for sending and receiving CAN-FD frames, making it suitable for integration with devices such as motor controllers, sensors, and other automation peripherals.

 ---